netmod-wg/schedule-yang/draft-ma-opsawg-ucl-acl.md

-   The first part of the data model augments the "acl" list in the IETF ACL model {{!RFC8519}} with a "endpoint-groups" container having a list of "endpoint group" inside, each entry has a group-id that uniquely identifies the endpoint group.
-The choice statement allows for the selection of group type between "user-group" or "device-group".
+   The first part of the data model augments the "acl" list in the IETF ACL model {{!RFC8519}} with a "endpoint-groups" container having a list of "endpoint group" inside, each entry has a "group-id" that uniquely identifies the endpoint group.
+The choice statement controls the selection of group type between "user-group" or "device-group".

-   The second part of the data model augments the "matches" container in the IETF ACL model {{!RFC8519}} so that a source and/or destination endpoint group index can be referenced as the macth criteria.
+   The second part of the data model augments the "matches" container in the IETF ACL model {{!RFC8519}} so that a source and/or destination endpoint group index can be referenced as the match criteria.

    The third part of the data model augments the "ace" list in the IETF ACL model {{!RFC8519}} with date and time specific parameters to allow ACE to be activated based on a date/time condition.
-Two types of time range are defined, which reuses "recurrence" and "period" groupings defined in the "ietf-schedule" YANG model, respectively.
-Note that the data model augments the definition of "recurrence" grouping with a "duration" data node to specify the duration of time for each occurance the policy activation is triggered.
+Two types of time range are defined, which reuse "recurrence" and "period" groupings defined in the "ietf-schedule" YANG module, respectively.
+Note that the data model augments the definition of "recurrence" grouping with a "duration" data node to specify the duration of time for each occurrence the policy activation is triggered.

 #  YANG Modules